-source site Google ‘insomnia’, visit a sleep website or talk to a sleep specialist and it’s quite typical to be advised against a daytime nap, if you have insomnia The best way to increase the drive for sleep at night is to avoid any sleep during the day.
+Google ‘insomnia’, visit a sleep website or talk to a sleep specialists and it’s quite typical to be advised against a daytime nap, if you have insomnia – The best way to increase the drive for sleep at night is to avoid any sleep during the day.

-At the same time I was aware of all the research, especially over the last ten years, that demonstrates how short naps can improve daytime alertness and increase quality of life.
-There’s also the literature showing that infants who nap during the day are the ones who sleep well at night, whereas the infants who don’t nap become too tired to sleep well at nighttime, as they are as they are over-stimulated.
+At the same time I was aware of all the research, especially over the last ten years, that demonstrates the benefits of short naps to daytime alertness.
+There’s also the literature showing that infants who nap during the day are the ones who sleep well at night, whereas the infants who don’t nap become too tired to sleep well at night time, .

-So for those who were feeling the need to nap but were too afraid to, I started suggesting a quick weekend nap.
+So I started suggesting that my patients take a quick nap on the weekend.
 I thought if naps were only short, and early enough – about eight hours before the major sleep period – it was worth trying for these people who are often so debilitated and struggle to get through the day.

 They loved it.

 That’s despite the fact that napping generally doesn’t come easily for people with insomnia.
-They are scared to go against the recommendations and try anything that might jeopardise an opportunity for a good night’s sleep.
-As well their sympathetic nervous system is in overdrive filling their bodies with adrenaline and cortisol, leaving them wired and tired.
+They are scared to go against the recommendations and try anything that might jeopardise an opportunity for a good nights sleep.
+As well their sympathetic nervous system is in overdrive filling their bodies with adrenaline and cortisol.
 And some may have tried napping in the past, but felt rotten afterwards because they slept too long.

-After trying it some people have said to me: click here ‘thank you so much it’s the best thing you’ve ever told me.’”
+After trying it people have said to me: ‘thank you so much it’s the best thing you’ve ever told me.’”